fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_07.jpg)

-Figure 5.7: Formula to calculate the area of a circle
+Caption: Formula to calculate the area of a circle

 You can now test the `area` method: